ietf-rats-wg/eat/draft-ietf-rats-eat.md

 Different manufacturers may use different types.
 A manufacturer may make some of their product with one type and others with a different type or even change to a different type for newer versions of their product.
 Instead, the consumer should use the "oemid" claim.

-UEIDs are not designed for direct use by humans (e.g., printing on the case of a device), so no textual representation is defined.

 ### sueids (Semi-permanent UEIDs) Claim (SUEIDs)